Linux Accounts Password Rules

 Change Password Expiry Settings

-To change the password expiry period of Linux accounts, run the chage command, as bellow:
+To change the password expiry period of Linux accounts, run the chage command, as below:

 [sysadmin@controller-0 ~(keystone_admin)]$ sudo chage -M <days_to_expiry> <username>